 Snoqualmie Tunnel Bike Ride or Hike

 The Snoqualmie Tunnel is an interesting and weird phenomenon to visit!
 I want to make sure it’s clear that riding a bike is NOT necessary to check it out.
 However, even though I’m not that big of a cyclist, I find biking to be the most enjoyable way to go through the tunnel.
 It’s just over two miles long, so it’s very, very dark and would take a long time to walk through it both ways!
-You could just make a quick stop at Hyak (exit 54 on I90, large parking area with restrooms) and check out the entrance, but if you want the experience of going through it, I recommend a bike.
+You could just make a quick stop at Hyak (exit 54 on I90, large parking area with restrooms) and check out the entrance.
+This trailhead is about an hour from Seattle.
+If you want the experience of going through the tunnel, I recommend a bike.
 You do not need to be an experienced bike rider to do this!
 The tunnel is open May through October, I like the ride best in September when the fall colors are out.

 What is the Snoqualmie Tunnel?

-The tunnel is just over two miles long that is part of the Palouse to Cascades rail trail, managed by the Washington State Parks.
+The Snoqualmie Tunnel is just over two miles long and is part of the Palouse to Cascades rail trail, managed by the Washington State Parks.
 The trail provides recreation in both winter and summer!
 You can hike on it in summer, ski on it in winter, but biking is a good way to see more of it more quickly.
 This rail trail was the Chicago, Milwaukee, St Paul and Pacific Railroad which connected Chicago to the Salish Sea and operated from 1909 until 1980, when the land went to Washington State.
-The tunnel itself was completed in 1914 and was refurbished in 2011.
+The Snoqualmime Tunnel itself was completed in 1914 and was refurbished in 2011.
 The tunnel is open from sometime in May until the end of October.